CunchengZhu/Evolving-Stokes-flow-2024/README.md

 This implementation relies on the following key components:
 * `Mesh.m`: Constructs the halfedge data structure for a triangular manifold mesh.
 * `Geometry.m`: Computes geometric attributes of the $\mathbb{R}^3$-embedded mesh and the spatial differential operators for an evolving surface.
-* `main.m`: The main executable that performs the variational time integration.
+* `spheroid.m`, `genus6.m`: The main executable that performs the variational time integration.

 ## Prerequisites
 To run this code, you will need: